Labia stretching: Controversy and legality

 Although the World Health Organization previously included labial stretching within the context of "mutilation" (see Genital modification and mutilation), the negative context of that was not supported by the research of Marian Koster MSc and Dr. Lisa Price of Wageningen University, Netherlands.
 This led the WHO to schedule amending their treatment of it, perhaps as "modification" instead, in February 2008.

-The practice of labial stretching does not violate women's rights, in that it does not involve physical violence, unless the woman is misled as to the benefits of the practice.
+Some claim the practice of labial stretching does not violate women's rights because it does not involve physical violence, unless the woman is forcibly stretched or misled as to the benefits of the practice.
 However, it may be contrary to African customary law and rights of women if it is in conflict with public policy.

 Girls usually start to stretch their labia from ages 8 to 14, before menarche.
 Children in the African diaspora practise this too, so it occurs within immigrant communities in, for example, Britain, where a BBC report labelled it a hidden form of child abuse.
 The girls are subject to familial and social pressure to conform.